TGlock/G9/README.md

   - app dictates compression rules via functions in g9/compress.js

 ---
+ ### Request, Response ###

+  Request handler functions need only accept a request and response.
+E.g. myhandler = async (req, res) => { ... }

+  Early versions of g9 explored a third context (ctx) parameter similar to other frameworks.
+Ultimately decoded to simply decorate the request object and will utilize symbols to avoid name collision.

+  The req object is decorated with the following attributes.

+---
  ### Router ###
   Supports
     - HTTP Methods: 'GET', 'PUT', 'POST', 'PATCH', 'DELETE', 'HEAD', 'OPTIONS'